 Students who believe that they are obliged to miss class for health or counseling reasons should see those offices in advance, unless emergency conditions prevent.
 The Student Wellness Center does not issue class absence notes and encourages students to communicate with their professors before missing class, although there are certain health situations for which professors will receive communication from the Student Wellness Center or College House Deans, detailed on the Student Wellness Center's web site.
 Students with other reasons that they believe are valid for missing class should contact their College House Deans, also in advance unless emergency conditions prevent.

 The academic calendar of the College is a secular one.
 A student who has a schedule conflict due to a religious obligation should discuss the situation with his or her professors prior to the date of the conflict; any accommodation would be at the discretion of the faculty member.
 A calendar of religious holidays is available on the College’s academic calendar web page.

 Students may petition the Committee on Academic Status for exceptions to academic policies of the College.
-Petition forms may be found in the Office of Student Success (623 College Avenue), in the Office of the Dean of the College (Old Main), and on the Registrar’s Office website.
+Petition forms may be found in the Office of Student Success (College Square), in the Office of the Dean of the College (Old Main), and on the Registrar’s Office website.